danielsaidi/StandardActions/README.md

 ## License

-ButtonKit is available under the MIT license.
+StandardButtons is available under the MIT license.
 See the [LICENSE][License] file for more info.